Air Conditioning Services in Dallas & Plano, TX

 Give Total Air & Heat a call at 972-881-0020 for top-notch air conditioning services in Dallas, Texas.

 Repair is often preventable with an air conditioner maintenance checkup.
 Just like your car, your cooling system requires regular maintenance for reliable, energy-efficient operation.
-The manufacturer of your equipment, as well as your utility company, highly recommends maintenance be performed on your AC system at least once a year.
+The manufacturer of your equipment, as well as your utility company, highly recommend maintenance be performed on your AC system at least once a year.

 Have you signed up for a maintenance plan yet?
 Regular maintenance on your air conditioning unit will lengthen its life and make you more comfortable in the long run.
 We offer annual maintenance packages that help keep your residential HVAC system tuned up on a regular basis.